How much should I contribute to my 401(k)?

 Know your limits

-In 2020, individuals can contribute up to $19,500 between their traditional and Roth accounts.
-If you’re 50 or older, you can contribute an additional $6,500 ($26,000 in total).
-If you are at the point where you are able to contribute the maximum amount in 2020, you’re off to an excellent start.
-You should note that the IRS does increase the maximum limit every year, therefore you should continue to save to the limit if you are financially able to.
+In 2022, individuals can contribute up to $20,500 between their traditional and Roth accounts.
+If you’re 50 or older, you can contribute an additional $6,500 ($27,000 in total).
+If you are at the point where you are able to contribute the maximum amount, you’re off to an excellent start.
+You should note that the IRS typically increases the maximum limit every year.

-If your company matches, you should always contribute at least enough to get the full match amount every year.
+If your company matches, consider contributing at least enough to receive the full match amount, if you’re able to afford it.
 Here’s an example of what that might look like:

 Start lower and increase later